dataflake/dataflake.wsgi.werkzeug/README.rst

 environment that uses PasteDeploy-style ``.ini`` files to compose a WSGI application.

+A second entry point will enable the ``werkzeug`` debugger, so you get nice clickable tracebacks with the ability to open a console prompt at any point in the stack.
+The debugger is `explained in the werkzeug documentation
+<https://werkzeug.palletsprojects.com/debug/>`_ and **should never be running
+in production**.

 It also includes a script to create a basic WSGI configuration file for Zope, similar to Zope's own ``mkwsgiinstance``, but specifying ``werkzeug`` instead of ``waitress`` as WSGI server.